Professor Adriaan van Klinken

 Having a broad interest in the role of religion in African societies today, the particular focus of my research is on issues of religion, gender, sexuality and public life in contemporary Africa.
 The geographical focus of my work has mostly been on Zambia and, more recently, Kenya.
 Methodologically I embrace a ‘scavenger approach’ that creatively borrows methods, concepts and theories from disciplines across the humanities and social sciences.
 I weave these approaches together in an attempt to analyse and understand religion as a social, cultural and political category intricately connected to the multiple dimensions of human life in Africa and beyond.
 I’ve increasingly become interested in creative and arts-based methodologies and in working with local communities and actors as agents of social change.

-In my doctoral and immediate postdoctoral research, I studied transformations of masculinity in Catholic and Pentecostal settings in Zambia, relating these to the discourse of transformative masculinity presented by some leading African theologians.
+- In my doctoral and immediate postdoctoral research, I studied Christian politics of masculinity in Zambia.
 This work was published in my first book, Transforming Masculinities in African Christianity: Gender Controversies in Times of AIDS (Ashgate 2013).

-In more recent years, the focus of my research has been on the politicisation of homosexuality in African Christian contexts.
+- I have done extensive research on religion and the politicisation of homosexuality in Africa.
 Together with Ezra Chitando I have co-edited two book volumes on this subject, Public Religion and the Politics of Homosexuality in Africa and Christianity and Controversies over Homosexuality in Contemporary Africa (Routledge 2016).
 Together with Ebenezer Obadare, I edited Christianity, Sexuality and Citizenship in Africa (Routledge 2018).